 You have the right to ask us not to process your personal information for marketing purposes.
 We will usually inform you (before collecting your information) if we wish to use your information for such purposes or if we intend to disclose your information to any third party for such purposes and we will collect your express consent from you if legally required prior to using your personal data for marketing purposes.
 You can exercise your right to accept or prevent such processing at any time by contacting [email protected].

-The Data Protection Act 1998 (the “Act”), which is the current UK data protection law until 25th May 2018, and the GDPR, which comes into effect on 25th May 2018, give you the right to access information held about you.
+The Data Protection Act 2018 and the UK GDPR give you the right to access information held about you.
 We also encourage you to contact us to ensure your data is accurate and complete.